 Dr. Mir grew up in beautiful valley of Kashmir, which is located between the Great Himalayas and the Pir Panchal Range in the Indian subcontinent.
 He is a graduate of Government Medical College in Kashmir, India.
 He completed his internship and pediatric residency at the Oklahoma University Children's Hospital, Oklahoma City.
-Then, he obtained his training in Neonatal-Perinatal Medicine at UT Southwestern.
+He then obtained his training in Neonatal-Perinatal Medicine at UT Southwestern.
 After completing his Neonatal-Perinatal Medicine fellowship in 2015, he was recruited as faculty member in the division of Neonatal-Perinatal Medicine at UT Southwestern Medical School, where he is currently working as an Associate Professor of Pediatrics, and the Program Director for the Neonatal-Perinatal Fellowship Training Program.

 - Medical School